-Calculating mass flow control response specifications
+What it means: Alicat mass flow control response specifications

-Physical time constant (Tau)
+Physical time constant (τ)

 Arbitrary setpoint percentage change

 Many mass flow controller specifications designate an arbitrary percentage change to define their speed of response.
 A few of these have become common across manufacturers, such as the time required to move from 10% to 90% of the setpoint.
-Since the bottom and top 10% of a control response curve can be the most variable, this type of response speed specification may not reveal very much about the actual performance of the control system.
+Since the bottom and top 10% of a control response curve tend to be the most variable, this specification misses critical information about the actual performance of the control system.

-Because getting to the setpoint does not guarantee that the controller will not also overshoot the intended setpoint, many manufacturers specify control response times based on settling time, the amount of time the controller takes to reach the setpoint and then reduce further oscillations to a given error band.
+Because getting to the setpoint does not guarantee that the controller will not also overshoot the intended setpoint, many manufacturers specify control response times based on settling time.
+This is the amount of time the controller takes to reach the setpoint and then reduce further oscillations to a given error band.
 For example, an error band of 2% means that settling is not achieved until the flow rate no longer oscillates outside of 2% of the setpoint.

 Accuracy specifications for mass flow controllers commonly fall within the 0.5% to 2% range, but some specifications define error bands for settling as large as 10%.
 In the oscilloscope image below, a common-sense settling error band equivalent to the Alicat controller’s accuracy specification (1% at full scale) is achieved after just 27.6 ms.